 The political science major is one of two majors offered by the Department of Political Science and Legal Studies.
 Political science at Fisher covers the discipline in all its variety, including American government and politics, comparative politics, international relations, or public policy.
 These subfields are examined in terms of theoretical and applied considerations and implications.
 To gain a more in-depth understanding beyond the required courses, political science majors can focus their electives in one specific area of study of the field.
 Majors are also encouraged to pursue a second major in a field that is complementary to their academic and/or professional aspirations.
 Common second majors are legal studies, international studies, criminology and criminal justice or economics.

 Juniors and seniors majoring or minoring in political science may qualify to participate in the SUNY-Brockport Washington DC Program.
 This premier internship program offers students a guided intensive work and academic experience in the offices of key participants in the national policy-making process—the executive, legislative, and judicial branches of government, political parties, or select interest groups.
 Students may also participate in local internships in the Rochester area.
-Study, research, and work experience in federal, state, or local government give participants firsthand knowledge about political and administrative processes, and have often been the springboard for rewarding and challenging career opportunities.
+Study, research, and work experience in federal, state, or local government give participants firsthand knowledge about political and administrative processes, and have often been the springboard for rewarding career opportunities.
 Students completing the DC internship program can count POSC 491-01, Washington Semester Seminar, for one of their 300-level electives for the Political Science major or minor requirements.

 Honor Society and Political Action Club